-A refined version of Asquith et al.'s (2005) template was also used as the basis for identifying management-focused content.
-Broadly, text blocks were identified as containing management-related commentary where the content:
+A refined version of Asquith et al.'s (2005) template was also used as the basis for identifying management-focused commentary.
+Broadly, text blocks were identified as containing management-related commentary where the content referred to management directly, contained specific commentary on aspects of firm performance considered to be directly under management's control including managerial execution and strategy, or contained commentary on whether expectations have been met or not.
+Specific categories used to identify management-related text blocks are presented in Appendix Table A2.